 I had actually already read In His Steps several years before that phenom occurred, and wasn’t quite as taken with the book as some apparently were.
 Charles Sheldon, the author, seemed to embrace a kind of Good Old American Bootstrap Christianity, which generally speaking seemed to say, “Jesus put your boots on your feet for you, and now, by jiminy, it’s up to you to pull on those old straps and get tromping through the Christian life.”
 (Except I wasn’t absolutely sure if he really believed Jesus was the one who had put the boots on my feet, but that’s outside the scope of this text.)
 This question—WWJD—was going to be the solution to the problem of the opulent U.S. Christian lifestyle and the need to become living sacrifices.

 Granted, the opulent, distracted lifestyle of U.S. Christianity is a problem.
 A huge problem.
 But I never found that “What Would Jesus Do” really helped me.
-For example, would Jesus pick up a cup of coffee at Liquid Highway?
+For example, would Jesus pick up a cup of coffee at the local coffee shop?
 Hmmm. . . .

 For one thing, Jesus was God.
 That shone such a different light on His decision-making process that I often found it difficult or impossible to put Him in the position of us sin-drawn creatures.
 Would Jesus walk the streets of Bangkok to take the gospel to sixteen-year-old prostitutes?
 Well, maybe He would.
 But I wouldn’t necessarily advise my husband and sons to do the same.